 - Date of visit

-Additional information like a guest’s organization or contact info can be added, depending on security needs.
-It’s also best to collect badges from guests at the end of their visit to prevent any attempted misuse.
+Additional information like a visitor’s organization or contact info can be added, depending on security needs.
+It’s also best to collect badges from visitor at the end of their visit to prevent any attempted misuse.

 Visitor management systems like BreezN make it easy to analyze guest data.
 Reporting equips security teams with insights as to who is in your offices, who they’re frequently meeting with, and how many guests failed to properly check out.
 Reports can also help keep the office healthier by providing insights into the most frequently used rooms and spaces.
 That data helps with contact tracing efforts as well as giving custodial teams information on what spaces need a deeper cleaning.

-Every company’s visitor management practices will vary, but these tips will help establish a solid baseline to support your front desk team’s interactions with visitors.
-From healthcare to manufacturing, Veristream has helped a variety of companies create a visitor management system that meets their needs.
-Schedule a demo with us or call 1-888-718-0807 to get in touch with our expert team.
+Every company’s visitor practices will vary, but these tips will help establish a solid baseline to support your front desk team’s interactions with visitors.
+Schedule a demo online with us or call 1-888-718-0807 to learn more about the best practices for a visitor management system.